frederic-perez/Good-Programming-Practices/README.md

 ## On bugs

 Since the cost of fixing a bug soars depending on how far in the software development life cycle it is found.
 We should then try to locate them as sooner as possible.

-Some of the most nefararious bugs we might find are [heisenbug](https://en.wikipedia.org/wiki/Heisenbug)s and those caused by code with undefined behavior.
+Some of the most nefarious bugs we might find are [heisenbug](https://en.wikipedia.org/wiki/Heisenbug)s and those caused by code with undefined behavior.

 ### First and foremost: Compilers and static analyzers are our friends